 2.2 Term.

 2.2.1 General .
-This Agreement shall become effective upon its execution and shall continue in full force and effect for a term of ______ years.
+Subject to Section 2.1, this Agreement shall become effective (subject to the receipt of any necessary regulatory approvals) on the date of its execution and delivery and shall continue in effect for an initial term ending January 1, 2011.
+This Agreement can be terminated by any party at the end of such initial term by giving at least five (5) years’ prior written notice of termination to the other parties and shall, if not so terminated, continue in effect after such initial term until terminated upon at least five (5) years’ prior written notice of termination given by one party to the other parties; provided, however, that termination shall not become effective unless and until FERC accepts notice of termination filed by the Party seeking termination.

 2.2.2 Termination Upon Default.
-This Agreement may be terminated upon a Party's Default in accordance with the provisions of Article XII.
+Notwithstanding Section 2.2.1, this Agreement may be terminated upon a Party's Default in accordance with the provisions of Article XII; provided, however, that termination shall not become effective unless and until FERC accepts notice of termination filed by the Party seeking termination.

 2.2.3 Material Adverse Change .
 In the event of a material change in law or regulation that adversely affects, or may reasonably be expected to adversely affect, either Party’s performance under this Agreement, the Parties will negotiate in good faith any amendment or amendments to this Agreement necessary to adapt the terms of this Agreement to such change in law or regulation, and the Provider shall file such amendment or amendments with FERC.
 If the Parties are unable to reach agreement on any such amendments, Provider shall have the right to make a unilateral filing with FERC to modify this Agreement pursuant to Section 205 or any other applicable provision of the Federal Power Act and FERC’s rules and regulations thereunder, and Customer shall have the right to make a unilateral filing with FERC to modify this Agreement pursuant to Section 206 or any other applicable provision of the Federal Power Act and FERC’s rules and regulations thereunder; provided that each Party shall have the right to protest any such filing by the other Party and to participate fully in any proceeding before FERC in which such modifications may be considered.
 Nothing in this Agreement shall limit the rights of the Parties or of FERC under Sections 205 or 206 of the Federal Power Act and FERC’s rules and regulations thereunder.
 For the purposes of this section, the term “material” or “materially” shall not include any change to a tariff or rate schedule accepted or approved by FERC.